StanlyRod/covid-analyzer-py/README.md

 # covid-analyzer-py
 <h2>Personal project to analyze disaggregated data on covid statistics</h2>
-<p>The data analyzed in this project was collected from the website of https://globalhealth5050.org/</p>
+<p>The data analyzed in this project was collected from the website https://globalhealth5050.org/</p>
 <p>Python version used in this project 3.10.7</p>
 <br/>
 <br/>